Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Main results

 Recall the convention that $x$ and $y$ are implicitly related as in \eqref{SAR}, and note that the $n$-dependence of $L$ and $\hat{L}$ is omitted from the notation.
 See \eqref{LErrorPrecise} for a more precise statement.
 See also \refappendix{SaddlepointVsCLT}, where we compare \eqref{LErrorRough} to its analogue for normal approximations.

-In view of the affine invariance of the saddlepoint approximation (see \refappendix{Invariance}), finding the saddlepoint approximation for $X$ is equivalent to finding the saddlepoint approximation for $\overline{Y}=\frac{1}{n}X$, the sample mean of the i.i.d.\ values $Y^{(1)},\dotsc,Y^{(n)}$ from \eqref{SARasSum}.
-It can be helpful to interpret the value $y=x/n$ from equation~\eqref{SAR} as the sample mean implied by an observed value $x$.
-However, we will consider $X$ rather than $\overline{Y}$, not least because the saddlepoint for $X$ does not depend on $n$.

 \begin{remarknonumber} The standard asymptotic regime supposes that the observed value $X$ is the sum of $n$ unobserved i.i.d.\ terms.
-That is, we have only a single observation, $X=x$, rather than $n$ observations of the summands $Y^{(1)},\dotsc,Y^{(n)}$.
-For this reason, the parameter $n$ \textbf{should not be interpreted as a sample size}.
-On the contrary, if we observe $k$ i.i.d.\ samples $X^{(1)},\dotsc,X^{(k)}$ from the distribution $X_\theta$, so that the observed data forms a vector of dimension $km$, a quite different asymptotic result applies when $k\to\infty$: see the discussion in \refsubsubsect{MultipleSamples}. \end{remarknonumber}
+That is, the likelihoods $L(\theta;x),\hat{L}(\theta;x)$ and MLEs $\theta_\MLE(x),\hat{\theta}_\MLE(x)$ pertain to a single observation, $X=x$, rather than $n$ observations of the summands $Y^{(1)},\dotsc,Y^{(n)}$.
+For this reason, the parameter $n$ \textbf{should not be interpreted as a sample size} in the usual sense.

+A model with $k$ i.i.d.\ observations can be adapted to the framework of \eqref{SAR} by giving each observation its own entry in the vector $X$; this setup is discussed further in \refsubsubsect{MultipleSamples} and \refappendix{Examples}, \refexample{MultipleSamplesWorkings}.
+Note however that the results of this paper apply for $n\to\infty$, with the sample size $k$ fixed; the joint limit $n\to\infty,k\to\infty$ is excluded from consideration. \end{remarknonumber}